-Townships maintain over 2400 cemeteries in Ohio.
+Townships maintain over 2,400 cemeteries in Ohio.
 Township cemetery law may generally be found in Chapter 517 of the Ohio Revised Code.
 Townships, per R.C. §517.11, are charged with the protection and preservation of cemeteries under their jurisdiction.
 If a public cemetery or a cemetery association wishes to have a board of township trustees take over responsibility of said cemetery, the board of trustees shall accept the transfer (R.C. §517.27).
 Furthermore, a municipal corporation may abandon a cemetery outside the boundaries of the municipality, and the trustees shall assume responsibility for the cemetery (R.C. §517.28).

 In 2018, the General Assembly created the Cemetery Grant Program, that is managed by the Ohio Department of Commerce Division of Real Estate and Licensing.
 The grant program provides funds to registered cemeteries in Ohio, such as township cemeteries, to defray the costs of exceptional maintenance or training of cemetery personnel in the maintenance and operation of the cemetery.
-For FY 2023, over \$220,000 was requested by entities across the state, yet only \$104,000 was available.
-The OTA requests additional funding be included in the Cemetery Grant Program line item to provide for more grant awards.
+For FY 2024, over \$316,000 was requested by entities across the state, yet only \$104,000 was available.
+The OTA requests an appropriation of \$250,000 be deposited into the Cemetery Grant Program line item to fund additional cemetery grant requests.